NOAA-EMC/UPP/docs/AddNewVariable.rst

             1. If no (not available in the NCEP Grib2 Table)

                 a.
-NOAA users can email Boi.Vuong@noaa.gov with the following information for your new
+NOAA users can email Andrew.Benjamin@noaa.gov with the following information for your new
                     variable: variable definition, unit, and what Grib2 discipline and category you think this variable should belong to.
 Boi will define your new variable in the `NCEP Grib2 Table
                     <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/grib2_table4-2.shtml>`_ and